chaoge525/soafee_demo/documentation/tools.rst

 A script automating the documentation build process is available under ``tools/build/doc-build.py``.
 It will generate an HTML version of the documentation under ``public/``.
-To use this script and generate the documentation, you should use Python 3.8 or higher:
+To use this script and generate the documentation, Python 3.8 or higher is required:

 .. code-block:: console